Rensvandeschoot/Tutorials/JASP for beginners/JASP_for_beginners_v3.md

 -	At this point, readers might be curious about what exactly the **Bayesian statistics** is, what the differences are compared to frequentist statistics, and how it helps substantive research.
 For interested readers, we refer to two great easily-written papers with the links!
     - [A gentle introduction to Bayesian analysis: Applications to developmental research](https://github.com/Rensvandeschoot/Tutorials/raw/master/JASP%20for%20beginners/A%20Gentle%20Introduction%20to%20Bayesian%20Analysis_Applications%20to%20Developmental%20Research.pdf) (van de Schoot & Depaoli, 2014)
     - [Bayesian analyses: Where to start and what to report](https://github.com/Rensvandeschoot/Tutorials/raw/master/JASP%20for%20beginners/Bayesian%20Analyses_Where%20to%20Start%20and%20What%20to%20Report.pdf) (van de Schoot, Kaplan, Denissen, Asendorpf, Neyer, & van Aken, 2014)
+-	We assume that all the assumptions required for subsequent analyses are satisfied.

 <br>